saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 ## Privacy & Surveillance

-As technology has advanced, the way in which privacy is protected and violated has changed with it.
-AI leads new kinds of threats to our privacy, which may be harder to avoid.
-AI can conduct facial analysis, skin texture analysis, speech recognition and emotion recognition.
+As technology has advanced, how privacy is protected and violated has changed with it.
+AI leads to new kinds of threats to our privacy, which may be harder to avoid.
+AI can conduct facial analysis, skin texture analysis, speech recognition, and emotion recognition.
 All without permission or cooperation from the individual.

 **An example can be using data analysis to identify individuals:**

-In China the belief is that surveillance with Facial Recognition is essential to law enforcement and public safety.
-Even in the United States facial recognition for law enforcement is also routinely used everywhere, except in its tech capital -  San Francisco.
+In China, the belief is that surveillance with Facial Recognition is essential to law enforcement and public safety.
+Even in the U.S.A facial recognition for law enforcement is also routinely used everywhere, except in its tech capital -  San Francisco.

 <img src="https://media1.s-nbcnews.com/j/newscms/2019_19/2847376/190506-face-recognition-small-crimes-main-kh_af209030008a39ab916bb89809b55c04.fit-2000w.jpg" width="500">